 Google is, by far, the most popular search engine in the world.

-According to Net Marketshare, Google occupies 80.52% of the global search engine market.
+According to Net Marketshare, Google occupies 80.52 percent of the global search engine market.
 Most people rely on Google to find the Content they are looking for and to access web pages that interest them.

 Therefore, simply having Google delist a URL link from its rankings makes that Content much harder to find by web users.
 The Content will be nearly impossible to find by accident, and still quite hard to find even when looking for it specifically.